 The -o parameter outputs the process ID (PID) responsible for the connection.
-You can then find the program associated with a PID by typing 'tasklist' at the Netstat command prompt.
-You can also use netstat's -b flag which outputs the EXE and its associated DLLs that are using the TCP and UDP ports.
-Finally, if you want to know when another system, such as a bot controller, connects to a machine listening on a particular TCP port, say port 4444, you can run:
+You can then find the program associated with a PID by typing “tasklist” at the Netstat command prompt.
+You can also use netstat’s -b flag, which outputs the EXE and its associated DLLs that are using the TCP and UDP ports.
+Finally, if you want to know when another system, such as a bot controller, connects to a machine listening on a particular TCP port, such as port 4444, you can run:

 netstat –an 1 | find “4444” | find “ESTABLISHED”

 In this example, Netstat will not display an output until it finds an established connection on port 4444, and it will include the source IP address connected to the port, a helpful bit of information in an investigation.